Emergency Dental Care in Pittsburgh

 We understand that a dental emergency can be a stressful and unexpected event.
 We provide emergency dental care to patients the same day during office hours.
 We have extended hours to help accommodate your schedule.

 Our priorities are to relieve any pain you may be experiencing, correct any immediate problems and treat any infection.
-If additional treatment is required, we will create a plan for addressing these issues in a future appointment.
+If additional treatment is required, we will create a plan for addressing those issues in a future appointment.

 Our caring and compassionate staff will make you feel welcome and put you at ease.
-Your doctor will listen to your concerns, answer any questions you have, and explain what needs to be done.
+The doctor will listen to your concerns, answer any questions you have, and explain what needs to be done.

 When a tooth has been knocked out, follow these steps: